gongminmin/ImpulseDrive/Doc/PowerModule.md

 ## Power Switch

 The DC from power source and AC from ZVS driver are separated into multiple channels.
 One to capacitor bank, one to starter, and one to electromagnet coil.
-When capacitor bank channel is on, other two ones are switched off.
+When the ControlSignal is low level, the capacitor bank channel is on, other two ones are switched off.

 ![Power Switch Circuit](Img/PowerSwitchCircuit.png)